H4HWV2011/msjarvis-public-docs/thesis/02-ms-jarvis-gbim.md

 - **P1 – Every where is entangled** by establishing that belief is not stored as isolated facts but as multi-axis geometric structures in which spatial, temporal, institutional, and normative dimensions are co-present and mutually constraining — so that a single GBIM belief about a hospital in Fayette County is simultaneously a claim about what exists, where it is, when it was verified, who has authority over it, and what its implications are for program routing.

 - **P3 – Power has a geometry** by showing that the GBIM axis structure — particularly `who`, `where`, `under_whose_authority`, and `for_whom` — is designed to make institutional power over place explicit and queryable, not buried in unstructured text.
-The landowner belief layer (Section 2.6.4, field note March 20, 2026) is the direct realization of this principle at parcel scale.
+The landowner belief layer (Section 2.6.4) is the direct realization of this principle at parcel scale, now fully operational end-to-end as of April 22, 2026.

 - **P5 – Design is a geographic act** by treating the nine-axis GBIM schema, the worldview structure, the collection inventory, and the ChromaDB configuration not as neutral technical choices but as geographic and political decisions that determine which facts are computable, which relationships are traversable, and which forms of institutional accountability are operationally enforceable.

-- **P12 – Intelligence with a ZIP code** by grounding the Hilbert-space model in a concrete PostgreSQL corpus — msjarvis (port 5433), msjarvisgis (port 5432), and their ChromaDB mirrors — so that the abstract framework of quantum-geometric belief representation is always already indexed to real West Virginia places, programs, and populations.
+- **P12 – Intelligence with a ZIP code** by grounding the Hilbert-space model in a concrete PostgreSQL corpus — `msjarvis` (port 5433) and `gisdb` (port 5432) — so that the abstract framework of quantum-geometric belief representation is always already indexed to real West Virginia places, programs, and populations.

 - **P16 – Power accountable to place** by designing the belief structure so that institutional actors — government agencies, corporate landowners, utility companies — are represented as first-class GBIM entities with explicit `under_whose_authority` and `who` axis entries, making them queryable and auditable in a way that individual residential actors deliberately are not.